onnx/onnx-mlir/docs/Testing.md

 run-onnx-lib
 ```

-In the second mode, the tool is compiled without model, which will be passed at runtime.
+In the second mode, the tool is compiled without models, which will be passed at runtime.
 To enable this option, simply compile the tool with the `-D LOAD_MODEL_STATICALLY=1` option.
-You may use the same script, without arguments.
-The tool can be then be run from
+You may use the same script as above but without arguments.
+The tool can then be be run from
 any directories as long as you pass the `.so` model file at runtime to the tool.

 ``` sh